majovanilla/personal-projects/README.md

 ### [To do List Repo](https://github.com/majovanilla/todo-list)
 [Live Version](https://majovanilla.github.io/todo-list/)

 This was a fun project.
-Again, the difficult thing is using Javascript to select and manipulate the actual objects stored in the DB, in this case Local Storage.
+Again, the tricky thing is using Javascript to select and manipulate the actual objects stored in the DB, in this case Local Storage.
 The app allows the user to create projects and attach to-dos to them, along with a description, priority, and due date.
 We also played a little with form validation using JS to avoid allowing incorrect inputs to be submitted.

 ## Ruby Projects